Home

 In the fall of 1840 he ... made preparation to "go west."
 After having secured a good team of horses and a substantial wagon, on the 18th day of September 1840 they started for the then "far west."
 After traveling for several weeks they reached Van Wert county, Ohio, at a point five miles north of Wilshire, where his brother Henry then lived.
 After a few days rest they moved on a farm near by, owned by Davis Johnson.

 John then went to the purchased the 73-acre Davis farm on Dec.
 12, 1840.
-The Minerds resided there for 6 years, and during that time, John "sought out and purchased" another farm, located 12 miles to the northwest of their existing home, along the Ohio-Indiana border near what today is Dixon, OH.
+The Minerds resided there for six years, and during that time, John "sought out and purchased" another farm, located 12 miles to the northwest of their existing home, along the Ohio-Indiana border near what today is Dixon, OH.

-Continuing John's obituary:
+Continuing John's story, from his newspaper obituary:

 In the fall of 1845 he erected a log cabin on it and in the spring of 1846 moved on the same, where he lived till his death, having battled and toiled amid sunshine and happiness, and the hardships and disappointments of this life on one spot for a period of over 52 years, an incident of which but few can boast, as it is a rare case that a man remains and contents himself upon one spot for so long a period.